alexjnoble/jpeg_tomogram/README.md

 - `-o output_directory/`: This is an optional argument that specifies the output directory.
 The script will save the output JPEG stack in this directory.
 If you don't use the -o option, the script will save the output in the same directory as the input.
 - `-q 90`: This is an optional argument that sets the quality of the JPEG images in the stack.
 The quality can be any integer from 1 to 100, with higher numbers meaning better quality (but larger file sizes).
 If you don't use the -q option, the default quality is 80.
 - `-c 4`: This is an optional argument that sets the number of CPU cores to use.
 The script can use multiple cores to process images faster.
 If you don't use the -c option, all available cores are used.
-- `-v`: This is an optional argument that enables verbose output.
-If you use the -v option, the script will print more detailed messages about what it's doing.
+- `-V`: This is an optional argument that enables verbose output.
+If you use the -V option, the script will print more detailed messages about what it's doing.

 In this example, the script will pack the `tomogram.mrc` file into a JPEG stack with a quality of 90.
 The output will be saved in `output_directory/`.
 The script will use 4 CPU cores, and verbose output will be enabled.